 Any general dentist can offer dental veneers, but a properly qualified cosmetic dentist has post-graduate training for all cosmetic dentistry procedures since it is not given at undergraduate dental schools.
-Dr. Marshall undertook additional training at the Las Vegas Institute for Advanced Dental Studies (LVI), a world-class school for both cosmetic dentistry and neuromuscular dentistry.
+Dr. Marshall undertook additional training at the Las Vegas Institute for Advanced Dental Studies (LVI), a world-class school for both cosmetic dentistry and Physiologic dentistry.
 She is well qualified in how to design and implement your dental veneers and how to work effectively with porcelain.

 The cost of porcelain veneers depends on the unique characteristics of your treatment.
 The only way to receive an accurate estimate of the cost of your treatment is to schedule a consultation with Lindsey Marshall, DMD.
 After reviewing your goals for treatment and examining your oral health, we can discuss your financing options.

 The cost your porcelain veneers is influenced by a number of factors including:

 - The material used to craft your veneers

 You may have seen estimates on the internet ranging anywhere from several hundred dollars to close to two thousand dollars per veneers.
 The cost ranges so widely because of the factors listed above.